 - With 5 players: 8 cards

-- With 6 players: 6 cards, with 4 undealt cards removed
+- With 6 players: 6 cards, and the last 4 cards not dealt are discarded

-Some players estimate that this version offer better strategy than classical game.
-Note that scopone and escoba variants can be combined.
+Some believe that this variant is much more strategic than the classic version.
+Note that the scopone and escoba variants can be combined.

 Manual trick selection

-IN this mode, the computer no longer automatically choose for you what cards to take from the table.
-You can choose yourself what you want, and, in particular, you have the possibility, or the risk, to make a mistake.
+In this mode, the computer no longer automatically chooses for you which cards to pick up from the table.
+You can decide yourself what cards to collect, and in particular you have the possibility, or the risk, of making a mistake.

-If you notice that one of your opponents made a mistake, you can catch himeby pressing space.
-You must do so before the end of the next turn.
-Catch someone else give you 2 points, but be careful, call for mistake when there is none may cost you one point.
+If you notice that one of your opponents has made a mistake, you can catch them by pressing space.
+You must do this before the next round is over.
+Catching a player earns you 2 points, but be careful, if you pretend there is a mistake when there isn't, you risk losing a point yourself.

 - Enter: play a card or start the game

-- Space: catch someone who made a mistake
+- Space: catch a player who has made a mistake